 Having a problem is the first step in the process of asking for a break.
 Your child has a problem before they’re in such a state of dysregulation that they need to take a break.

-It will be easier for them to communicate their problem simply because they aren’t as upset.
+It will be easier for them to communicate their problems simply because they aren’t as upset.
 Also, their teacher can prompt them the moment they aren’t doing what is expected – before any inappropriate behavior occurs.

 How to use a problem card